Invest Financial Corporation: Affiliations

-Invest Financial Corporation is a subsidiary of National Planning Holdings, Inc. (NPH) a broker-dealer holding company headquartered in Santa Monica, California.
-NPH is the holding company for four broker-dealers – Invest, National Planning Corporation, Investment Centers of America, and SII Investments, Inc. NPH is an affiliate of Jackson National Life Insurance Company (Jackson), headquartered in Lansing, Michigan.
-It has $165.4 billion in assets (IFRS).
-The company also offers institutional products.
+Invest Financial Corporation was a subsidiary of National Planning Holdings, Inc. (NPH) a broker-dealer holding company headquartered in Santa Monica, California.
+NPH was the holding company for four broker-dealers – Invest, National Planning Corporation, Investment Centers of America, and SII Investments, Inc. NPH was an affiliate of Jackson National Life Insurance Company (Jackson), headquartered in Lansing, Michigan.

-NPH and Jackson are indirect subsidiaries of Prudential plc, a company incorporated and with its principal place of business in the United Kingdom.
-It provides insurance and financial services directly and through its subsidiaries and affiliates throughout the world.
-It has been in existence for over 160 years and has more than $685 billion in assets under management as of December 31, 2012.
-Prudential plc is not affiliated in any manner with Prudential Financial, Inc., a company whose principal place of business is in the United States of America.
+NPH and Jackson were indirect subsidiaries of Prudential plc, a company incorporated and with its principal place of business in the United Kingdom.

 Other

-Invest has relationships with two independent clearing firms in the U.S. for brokerage accounts and processing trades - National Financial Services, LLC, a wholly owned subsidiary of Fidelity Investments and Pershing, LLC, a subsidiary of the Bank of New York Company, Inc.
+Invest had relationships with two independent clearing firms in the U.S. for brokerage accounts and processing trades – National Financial Services, LLC, a wholly owned subsidiary of Fidelity Investments and Pershing, LLC, a subsidiary of the Bank of New York Company, Inc.